cognitedata/inso-bootstrap-cli/README.md

 Cognite provides support for a list of **DAY1** activities to enable governance best practices from the start, such as:

-- **Secure access management** to control access for users, apps and services to the various types of resources (data sets, assets, files, events, time series, etc.) in CDF.
+- **Secure access management** to control access for users, apps and services to the various types of resources (datasets, assets, files, events, time series, etc.) in CDF.
 - **Datasets** to document and track data lineage.
 - **Data quality** to monitor the data integration pipelines into CDF.